maleck13/upgrades/README.md

 Takes a fleet member and a version and decides if that fleet member is eligible to be upgraded at this point in time.
 This policy would be checked with data that is as upto date as possible, ideally in response to a "should I upgrade call".

+### Version Selection Policy

+Takes a fleet member and a set of versions.
+Finds the next version for the fleet member.
+The next version is either the version in the next array or a version in between that is considered serviceImpacting

 ## Try It